mpi4jax/mpi4jax/paper.md

 In this paper, we introduced `mpi4jax`, which allows zero-copy communication of JAX-owned data. `mpi4jax` provides an implementation of the most important MPI operations in a way that is usable from JAX compiled code.

 However, JAX is much more than just a JIT compiler.
-It is also a full-fledged differentiable programming framework by providing powerful tools for automatic differentiation (e.g. via `jax.grad`, `jax.vjp`, and `jax.jvp`) and supports auto-vectorization transformations (`jax.vmap`).
-Differentiable programming in particular is a promising new paradigm to combine advances in machine learning and physical modelling [@diffprog1; @diffprog2], and being able to freely distribute those models among different nodes will allow even more powerful applications.
+It is also a full-fledged differentiable programming framework by providing powerful tools for automatic differentiation (e.g. via `jax.grad`, `jax.vjp`, and `jax.jvp`).
+Differentiable programming is a promising new paradigm to combine advances in machine learning and physical modelling [@diffprog1; @diffprog2], and being able to freely distribute those models among different nodes will allow for even more powerful applications.

 So far, `mpi4jax` only supports differentiating through global sums via the `allreduce` primitive (one of the main operations occurring in distributed linear algebra).
 However, it should be possible with some additional work to compute the gradients of generic send / receive operations, by propagating gradients through several processes.